apiobuild/docs/content/docs/apps/chopin/payments/index.md

 Provide your Revolut mobile number or handle.

+### PayNow `NEW`

+{{< alert icon="💡" text="Learn more about PayNow →" ext-href="https://abs.org.sg/consumer-banking/pay-now" >}}

+Provide your mobile number, Singapore NRIC/FIN, or Virtual Payment Address (VPA).

+### Bank Transfer `NEW`

+Provide instruction on bank transfer, which might include name, bank address, account number, routing number, etc. If you need more space to provide detailed instruction, feel free to [customize the confirmation email message](https://apiobuild.com/docs/docs/apps/chopin/email-confirmation/#configure-custom-email-messaging).

+### Money Order `NEW`

+Provide instruction on who and where the money order should be mailed to.

 ### Pay at Pick-Up

-Check this box if you wish to collect payment when customers pick up their orders.
+Select this method, if you wish to collect payment when customers pick up their orders.

+No need to enter any details for this payment method.
+You can provide more instruction with [customized  confirmation email message](https://apiobuild.com/docs/docs/apps/chopin/email-confirmation/#configure-custom-email-messaging).

 ### Collect on Delivery

-Check this box if you or courier will collect payment when the order is delivered to customers.
+Select this payment method if you or the courier will collect payment when the order is delivered to customers.

+No need to enter any details for this payment method.
+You can provide more instruction with [customized  confirmation email message](https://apiobuild.com/docs/docs/apps/chopin/email-confirmation/#configure-custom-email-messaging).

 ## Configure with Confirmation Email

 {{< alert icon="💡" text="What does Confirmation Email look like  →" ext-href="https://apiobuild.com/blog/introducing-post-it-email-automation-service/#email-template" >}}

-We already pre-configure the payment instruction in confirmation emails for you.
-If you'd like to replace that information in another language or provide additional wording, you can customize the message in Order Settings under Custom Email Messages.
+We already pre-configure the payment instruction in confirmation emails for you, which includes order total, payment method, and account information.
+If you'd like to **replace** that information in another language or provide additional wording, you can customize the message in Order Settings under Custom Email Messages.

 [Read more about how to set up costom email message →](/docs/apps/chopin/email-confirmation/)